kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `401`

-Used when a user fails a login attempt.
+Thrown when a user fails to login.

 ```js
 const err = new context.errors.UnauthorizedError('error message');